Sayonara (2015 film): Release

 The world premiere of the film was in October 2015, at the Tokyo International Film Festival.
-It is scheduled for release in Japan on November 21, 2015.
+The film was then released in Japan on November 21, 2015.

 Reception

 Critical reception

 Peter Debruge of Variety called the film a "dreary study of human-robot relations [that] offers little to engage apart from its pretty scenery."

 Deborah Young of The Hollywood Reporter called the film a "dark, hopeless and pretty depressing [...] post-apocalyptic Japanese mood piece".

 Accolades

 The film was in competition at the 2015 Tokyo International Film Festival.